yuygao/ECS171/README.md

     - We normalize the data using the StandardScaler() method.
     - Additionally, we conduct a histogram plot to test for data normality.
 ![10](https://github.com/yuygao/ECS171/assets/112483058/fd6e619c-d6bd-4e7e-a786-a1fa36e6a5af)
+<p align="center">Figure.18  Histogram of checking data normality by using StandardScaler</p>

  - Normalization Using MinMaxScaler:
     - We normalize the data using the MinMaxScaler() method.
     - A histogram plot is used to test for data normality.
 ![11](https://github.com/yuygao/ECS171/assets/112483058/917247e9-7085-4b04-9cd6-3084f9bd8c8d)
+<p align="center">Figure.19  Histogram of checking data normality by using MinMaxScaler</p>

  - Log Transformation of "Price":
     - It's important to note that our target variable, "price," has already been transformed into its natural logarithm (log of price) in the raw dataset we obtained from Kaggle.